 - Hepatitis B

 Let’s take a closer look at specific vaccination recommendations for Thailand.
-The CDC, Travel Health Pro UK, and Smart Traveller Australia present slightly different in their recommendations, however these are most common.

 Hepatitis A is a disease that affects the liver and may be a mild illness or lead to serious lifelong illness.
 Hepatitis A may be acquired through contaminated food or water in Thailand, regardless of where you are eating or staying.
 Accordingly, each agency recommends vaccination.